artbels/mongo-table-admin/README.md

 ### features

 * Browse data using Pivottable
-* Inline edit using Handsontable (edit existing strings for now.
-Adding, deleting rows, columns is planned for future development)
+* Inline edit using Handsontable
 * Create new table using copy-paste data from regular table.
 Set data type - Numeral, Boolean, Array, Object, Date.
 String is by default.

 ### installation